 Step 1: The parties will use an interest based problem solving process to resolve the issues identified in the grievance.
 The process will include all individuals necessary and with authority to reach a resolution.
 Any resolution of the grievance will be in writing and signed by the parties.
-If the grievance is not resolved in twenty-onethirty (2130) calendar days, the grievance shall automatically advance to step 2.
+If the grievance is not resolved in thirty (30) calendar days, the grievance shall automatically advance to step 2.

 Step 2: The Fire Chief shall conduct a meeting with the grievant(s) and the union representative, or with the union representative only, at the discretion of the Union.
-The chief shall make a decision on the matter, in writing, within twenty-onethirty (2130) calendar days of receipt of the grievance.
+The chief shall make a decision on the matter, in writing, within thirty (30) calendar days of receipt of the grievance.
 Copies of the decision shall be mailed, emailed, or hand delivered to the grievant(s), the union, and the City Manager.

-Step 3: If the grievance remains unresolved after the decision has been rendered by the Fire Chief, the grievant(s) shall, by letter, or electronic means, deliver the grievance to the City Manager or his/her designateddesignee representative within fourteen (14) days after receipt of the decision reached in step 2, above.
-The City Manager or <a href="his/her-designate-shall-conduct-an-investigatory-hearingdesignee-shall-meet-and-discuss-the-grievance-with the appropriate parties within fourteen (14) hisa-decision-within-fourteen (14) <a href="mailto:calendar-days-grievance-and-shall-render-hisa-decision-within-fourteen-hisa-decision-within-fourteen-hisa-decision-within-fourteen-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decision-hisa-decis
+Step 3: If the grievance remains unresolved after the decision has been rendered by the Fire Chief, the grievant(s) shall, by letter, or electronic means, deliver the grievance to the City Manager or designee representative within fourteen (14) days after receipt of the decision reached in step 2, above.
+The City Manager or designee shall meet and discuss the grievance with the appropriate parties within fourteen (14) calendar days of receipt of the written grievance and shall render a decision within fourteen (14) calendar days of such hearing, with copies to the grievant(s), the Union and the Fire Chief.

-B. If the grievance is not settled in step 3, the Union may request arbitration of the grievance within twenty-one (21) calendar days after receipt of the decision of the City Manager, or his designate_designee, as hereinafter provided.
+B. If the grievance is not settled in Step 3, the Union may request arbitration of the grievance within twenty-one (21) calendar days after receipt of the decision of the City Manager, or designee, as hereinafter provided.
 In cases involving a dispute that is reviewable under both the grievance procedure and the Civil Service, the union will not proceed to arbitration unless the grievant(s) waives the right to proceed before the Civil Service Commission.

 The parties shall mutually select a disinterested third party to serve as arbitrator.
-In the event the employer and the union are unable to agree on an arbitrator, an arbitrator shall be selected by the process of alternately striking from a panel of elevenseven (7) arbitrators (selected from WA or OR) requested from the Public Employment Relations Commission (PERC) or the Federal Mediation and Conciliation Service (FMCS) from Regions 1 and 2.
+In the event the employer and the union are unable to agree on an arbitrator, an arbitrator shall be selected by the process of alternately striking from a panel of seven (7) arbitrators requested from the Federal Mediation and Conciliation Service (FMCS) from Regions 1 and 2.
 The loser of a coin toss shall strike the first name.
-The request to PERC or FMCS shall state the general nature of the issue and ask that the nominee be qualified to handle the type of issue involved.
+The request to FMCS shall state the general nature of the issue and ask that the nominee be qualified to handle the type of issue involved.
 The City and the Union will jointly share the fee for selection and services of an arbitrator.

 The arbitrator shall render a decision as promptly as possible.
 The arbitrator shall consider and decide only the specific issue(s) submitted in writing by the Employer and/or the Union, and shall have no authority to make a decision on any other issue not so submitted.
-The arbitrator shall have jurisdiction and authority only to interpret, apply or determine compliance with the specific terms of the agreement and shall not have jurisdiction to add to, detract from, or alter in any way, the provisions of this agreement Agreement.
+The arbitrator shall have jurisdiction and authority only to interpret, apply or determine compliance with the specific terms of the agreement and shall not have jurisdiction to add to, detract from, or alter in any way, the provisions of this Agreement.
 A decision within the jurisdiction of the arbitrator shall be final and binding upon all parties.
 The expenses and fees incumbent to the services of the arbitrator shall be split equally between the parties.
 Each party shall pay the costs of presenting its own case, including any attorneys' fees.